pyhoff/git-test/README.md

 - git branch --merged <branch1>: List branches that have n unmerged commits
 - git remote -v: List remot repositories
 - git push -u <remote> <branch>: push <branch> to r<remote>, and se default upstream for <branch>
-- git fetch: Fetch cnages from remote repo
+- git fetch: Fetch changes from remote repo
 - git pull: Fetch, and then merge

 ## What is a branch?